gaultier/c/clone-gitlab-api/README.md

 EXAMPLES:

+Clone/update all repositories from gitlab.com over https in the directory /tmp/git:

-	clone-gitlab-api -u gitlab.com -t abcdef123 -d /tmp/git/
+	clone-gitlab-api -u gitlab.com -d /tmp/git/ --clone-method=https

-Clone/update all repositories from gitlab.custom.com with the token 'abcdef123' in the directory /tmp/git verbosely:
+Clone/update all repositories from gitlab.custom.com (over ssh which is the default) with the token 'abcdef123' in the directory /tmp/git verbosely:

 	clone-gitlab-api -u gitlab.custom.com -t abcdef123 -d /tmp/git/ -v